The Investment Treaty Arbitration Review: Country Risk Premium

 - Addressing either expropriation risk or country risk via the discount risk is conceptually problematic and, to the extent possible, these risks should be accounted for via adjustments to expected cash flows.
 To the extent that this is not possible, the expert should strive to reduce the element of ad hoc subjectivity in the approach taken and to match any adjustment to the discount rate as closely as possible to the risks he or she is seeking to capture.

-1 Ronnie Barnes is a principal and Phillip-George Pryce is a senior analyst at Cornerstone Research in London.
+1 Ronnie Barnes is a principal and Phillip-George Pryce is a research associate at Cornerstone Research in London.

 2 See, for example, J Alberro, 'Should Expropriation Risk Be Part of the Discount Rate?'
 Journal of International Arbitration, 33(5), 2016, pp. 525–547; Ninth Investment Arbitration Forum: Valuation of Damages in Changing Economic and Political Circumstances, 1 July 2018, University of Vienna.